 Conflict within families is a normal part of life.
 Many family conflicts are resolved without “outsiders” stepping in.
 Sometimes the conflicts become intense.
 Strong negative feels are triggered.
 Talking things through becomes difficult or impossible.
 In some serious situations, people stop talking with each other (the “silent” treatment or withdrawal and isolation).
 Other times, the verbal fights are frequent and even turn into shouting matches.
 Sometimes there is family violence Lots of smoke and fire, but not much light.

-When a relationship suffers a serious break-down, there are many differ ways couples deal with their situation.
+When a relationship suffers a serious break-down, there are many different ways couples deal with their situation.
 Usually, they will bring-in someone outside the relationship.
 It might be another member of the family or a close friend.
-They might seeks help from a pastoral counselor or a marriage and family therapist.
+They might seek help from a pastoral counselor or a marriage and family therapist.
 Eventually, someone decides to call a lawyer!
 Be careful at this point.
 Get informed.
 It is not merely a problem of selecting the “right” lawyer; it is a problem of picking the “right process” for getting a solution without breaking the bank and destroying all good-will.
 See “Conflict Resolution Strategy Planning” menu.
 Pick a process that preserves dignity and mutual respect.

 Most people do not have any real life experience with what to expect when they get into courts of law and litigation.
 For many, it is similar to the experience of “Alice in Wonderland”.
 At present, the family courts in Texas offer only one pathway to address and resolve conflict — that way is “adversarial” (the warfare model).